ocaml/ocaml.org/data/planet/mirage/building-an-army-of-xen-unikernels.md

 <h3>Introduction</h3>
 <p>The ARMv7 architecture introduced the (optional) Virtualization Extensions,
-providing hardware support for running virtual machines on ARM devices, and Xen's <a href="http://www.xenproject.org/developers/teams/arm-hypervisor.html">ARM Hypervisor</a> uses this to support hardware accelerated
+providing hardware support for running virtual machines on ARM devices, and Xen's <a href="http://www.xenproject.org/developers/teams/arm-hypervisor.html - [404 Not Found]">ARM Hypervisor</a> uses this to support hardware accelerated
 ARM guests.</p>
 <p><a href="http://wiki.xen.org/wiki/Mini-OS">Mini-OS</a> is a tiny OS kernel designed specifically for running under Xen.
 It provides code to initialise the CPU, display messages on the console,